Kendall & Kylie Getting Stuck In An Elevator Is Why We Have Fashion Week, Social Media

 @KylieJenner Of course sometimes shit go down When it's a billion dollars on an elevator, hahahah— 🇧🇷 (@_sornelas) September 9, 2016

 Sorry, Young Thug.
 You are no longer the MVP of Fashion Week.
 It's now Kylie and Kendall.
-Or maybe the lift.
+Or maybe the elevator.
 Or maybe the firefighters.

 Advertisement